-Podia's customer support is very responsive and friendly.
-Every Podia review you'd come across would always give them a thumbs up in this aspect.
+Podia’s customer support is very responsive and friendly.
+Every Podia review I’ve read also gives them a thumbs up in this aspect.

-For starters, you can reach their customer service every day of the week through email and live chat.
+For starters, you can reach their customer service every day of the week through email and live chat support.
 Their average response time during work hours is two minutes.

 Along with this, Podia has built an impressive knowledge library that has answers to almost every general issue you might encounter.
-Also, there is a ton of superb walkthrough guides for new users who want to do anything from creating their first course to launching an affiliate program.
+Also, there are many superb walkthrough guides for new users who want to do anything from creating their first course to launching an affiliate program.

 The best customer support feature Podia has is its free migration.
-If you already have your courses and products hosted on another platform, Podia offers to help you move everything (content and audience) onto their platform, for free!
-This is obtainable if you're on its Shaker plan.
+Podia offers to help you move everything (content and audience) onto their platform if you already have your courses and products hosted on another platform for free!
+This is obtainable if you’re on its Shaker plan.

 Podia does not have an active Facebook community like its competitors.
-This is needed because it creates an avenue for users to network with each other and provide assistance as well.
+This is needed because it creates an avenue for users to network with each other and provide assistance.

 Podia has two pricing plans:

 The Shaker Plan gives you the full features of the platform, including memberships and affiliate programs, which are not available on the Mover Plan.

 Podia gives you access to both plans on a 14-day free trial (no credit card required).
 You can also terminate the plans anytime.
 However, there will be no refunds for all incurred monthly charges.
 You can use the features if you terminate your plan after billing until the billed month runs out.